AlinaC71/AlinaC71/README.md

 ## 🌱 I'm currently learning

 I'm constantly expanding my knowledge and exploring new domains.
-Currently, I'm focusing on the following:
+Currently, I'm focusing on key components and concepts of server-side development and the following:

-- **Programming languages:**  C++, C#.NET, R
+- **Key Concepts:**  asynchronous communication, XMLHttpRequest Objects, promises and callbacks
+- **Languages:**  PHP, XML
-- **Frameworks and libraries:** TensorFlow, Keras
+- **Frameworks and libraries:** AXIOS
 - **Cloud Platforms:** AWS